Committees

 Bilateral committees include core membership from the OMA and Ontario Ministry of Health, respectively.
 The OMA side of these committees is appointed by, and accountable to, the OMA Board of Directors.

-The EPC operates as a standing committee reporting to the PSC and OMA Board.
+The Education and Prevention Committee operates as a standing committee reporting to the Physician Services Committee and the OMA Board of Directors.
 The EPC includes four OMA members and works bilaterally to improve physician awareness and understanding of appropriate OHIP billing by developing and communicating education resources.

 Members